Skip to main content

 The enterprise-grade software stack for HVAC companies with 10-50 technicians and $2M-$10M in annual revenue.
 Full ServiceTitan deployment, marketing attribution, commercial-grade fleet management, and AI-powered customer communication, built to scale to $15M without a platform change.

-The mid-market range, 10 to 50 employees, $2M to $10M in annual revenue, is where HVAC software strategy becomes genuinely consequential.
-A solo operator running Jobber can switch platforms in a weekend.
-A 25-technician operation that makes the wrong FSM choice and commits to it for three years is looking at meaningful cost in migration, retraining, and opportunity cost.
-The stakes justify spending real time on platform decisions before signing contracts.
+The mid-market range, 10 to 50 employees and $2M to $10M in annual revenue, is where software decisions get expensive when you get them wrong.
+A 25-technician operation locked into the wrong FSM for three years pays in migration costs, retraining, and opportunity cost.
+Spend the time on platform decisions before signing contracts.

-This tier is also where the software category has consolidated around a clear market leader.
-ServiceTitan commands roughly 35% of the mid-market HVAC FSM segment, and the platform's depth, dispatch board, marketing attribution, pricebook, customer experience, and reporting , is meaningfully ahead of alternatives for companies prepared to use it fully.
-The qualification is critical: ServiceTitan at 80% utilization outperforms every competitor.
-ServiceTitan used as a scheduling tool at 30% utilization costs more than Field Edge or Service Fusion while delivering similar value.
+This tier has consolidated around one clear leader.
+ServiceTitan commands roughly 35% of the mid-market HVAC FSM segment.
+The platform's depth, dispatch board, marketing attribution, pricebook, and reporting, is ahead of alternatives for companies prepared to use it fully.
+ServiceTitan at 80% utilization outperforms every competitor.
+At 30% utilization, it costs more than Field Edge while delivering similar value.

 Who This Stack Is For